How to edit historical data

 c03Yes2023-04-30T13:26:05.017000acc93335-aabb-43e9-aabb-138ac880b715

-The billable metric, in this example, is the number of days the premises were used.
-The following SQL query uses COUNT aggregate function on the data.Premises_used column to calculate billable metric.
+The billable metric, in this example, is the number of days the office space was used.
+The following SQL query uses COUNT aggregate function on the data.was_office_space_used column to calculate the billable metric.

 SELECT